 The most significant benefit of it being a public health emergency is that it allows for standardized access to telemedicine services.
 Rural areas are especially impacted by the opioid crisis, and the goal of the national health emergency is to boost treatment in under-represented areas.
 Telemedicine can help fill in the gaps when there aren’t doctors physically available to help in some regions.

 Of course, it also increases awareness and dialogue.
 Addiction is notoriously a topic that’s kept in the shadows.
-Increasing coverage also opens up the door to talk about alternative therapies, such as amniotic stem cell therapy or joint injections.
+Increasing coverage also opens up the door to talk about alternative therapies, such as joint injections.
 If you’d like to find out more about opioid alternatives, call the pain management experts at Integrated Pain Consultants today – 480-626-2552.
 We also invite you to learn more about Dr. Nikesh Seth and other providers including Dr. Anne-Marie Cosijns, Dr. Lisa Sparks, Dr. Michael Givens, and our team of Nurse Practitioners.